ATNF/askapsdp/Code/Components/CP/docs/current/doc/platform/comm_archive.rst

 all the files you are going to retrieve so it can fetch them in the most optimal manner.

-A single file can be staged with the command stage <filename> or a directory can have all files recursivly staged with the command stage -r <filename>.
+A single file can be staged with the command stage <filename> or a directory can have all files recursively staged with the command stage -r <filename>.
 For example, to stage a directory (actually the files within the directory) then copy retrieve it::

     ssh cortexivec.org /opt/SUNWsamfs/bin/stage -r /pbstore/userfs/<username>/mydir